ScullWM/translala/README.md

 Translala
 ==================

-You new toolbox to manage your projects translations.
+Your new toolbox to manage your (Symfony/Laravel/Other) projects translations.
 It provide commands to translate your missing translations, detect commons translations, report translations stats and detect dead translations.
-(First version work with yml file only)
+(Manage Yml, Php and Json files translations)

 Availables commands:
 - Stats command